darkavenger75/mk312lite/README.md

 ## Board assembly Instructions

 - The two transformers, battery connector and polyfuse go to the bottom of the PCB (or the front panel will not fit).
-- Best shorten the spindels of the pots beforehand, if you bought the 20 mm version, and remove the taps on them.
+- Best shorten the spindels of the pots beforehand, if you bought the 20 mm version.
 - Nothing special regarding the assembly of the top side.
 - Ensure polarity of your battery pack and charger is correct, or things may get fried.